nornir/nornir.github.io/_sources/usage/buildmanager.txt

 The build manager places data from various platforms into a single volume directory.
 Users use the "nornir_build" command and provide a path to the volume's directory to run specific operations on the volume::

-  nornir-build -volume <volumepath> -pipeline ...
+  nornir-build <Command> -volume <volumepath> ...

-For various reasons volume operations are called pipelines.
-The term pipeline is likely to be replaced with operation in the future.

 Importing data
 --------------

 The first command for any Nornir volume::

-  nornir-build -volume <volumepath> -input <inputpath>
+  nornir-build import <inputpath> -volume <volumepath>

-For example ``nornir-build -volume Y:/Volumes/RC2 -input Y:/Captures/RC2/`` will instruct Nornir to check the <i>Y:/Captures/RC2/</i> directory for sections and import any that it can find into the volume stored in <i>Y:/Volumes/RC2</i>
+For example ``nornir-build import Y:/Captures/RC2/ -volume Y:/Volumes/RC2`` will instruct Nornir to check the <i>Y:/Captures/RC2/</i> directory for sections and import any that it can find into the volume stored in <i>Y:/Volumes/RC2</i>

 The import command extends volumes non-destructively provided different sections are not assigned the same number.
 Import can be run repeatedly as now sections become available.

 Organizing data for import